tidalcycles/tidal-bootstrap/README.md

-`tidal-bootstrap` is small shell script which attempts to automate the installation process of the [TidalCycles](http://tidalcycles.org/) live coding environment under Mac OS X.
+`tidal-bootstrap` is small shell script which attempts to automate the installation process of the [TidalCycles](http://tidalcycles.org/) live coding environment under Mac OS X and Linux (on Debian-derived systems, e.g. Ubuntu, Mint).

 `tidal-bootstrap` installs the tools mentioned in TidalCycles [installation](https://tidalcycles.org/index.php/Installation) guide.